 IT SHOULD DIFFERENT: Kid's menus in restaurant: What is the idea behind chicken fingers and cheese pizza?
 Don't get me wrong, I'm fine with comfort food but I think the choices should be a little broader.
 How are they going to have a culinary curiosity?

-I want them to be adventurous in their food choices in restaurant and take risks & be surprised by new flavours.
+I want them to be adventurous in their food choices in restaurants and take risks & be surprised by new flavours.

 A little tip/game: When I make them soups or smoothies, I get them to guess what's inside.
 They pay more attention to the flavours while eating.
 They have gotten so good at this 'game.